Summary Sales Report Overview

 Discounts: This column represents the discounts that are applied to items belonging to the department during the transaction.

-Taxes: This column respresents the amount of the applicable tax on the items.
+Taxes: This column represents the amount of the applicable tax on the items.

-Payout: This column represents the adjusted cost deducting the buy-down value from the total cost.
-[Adj Cost= Total Cost - Buy-down]
+Payout: This column represents the adjusted cost after deducting the buydown value from the total cost.
+[Adj Cost = Total Cost - Buydown]

 Cash Tendered: This column represents the payment in cash.